Évreux Cathedral: The organ

 The new organ was built in 2006 by the Atelier Quoirin of Saint-Didier, organ builders, and contains around 4000 pipes.
 The inaugural concerts have been given by famous organists, such as Thierry Escaich, Pierre Pincemaille or André Isoir.
+It occupies the west end of the nave, rising from the triforium to the vault.

 Design

 This building is a 7-bay aisled nave that faces the west with twin towers in a post-medieval style.
 The plan is in a cross-style layout with a northern transept arm in a Gothic style with vaulted spaces at each end, one to the west and one to the south.
 Next to the transept arm, is a trapezoidal shape followed by three bays that protrude out that include aisles and chapels.
 When it comes to the interior, there is only one entrance to the building.
 Looking inside, there are semicircular arches in the Norman style, except for the moldings.
 There are oak screens that section off the chapels located in the cathedral.
 The Virgin Chapel is the biggest one of the other chapels in the cathedral, with its dimensions equaling the size of other chapels in France at the time.
 The nave in the cathedral has three stories, which each has specific design elements.
 The main level has columns that separate the bays, and the level has a rib-vaulted ceiling.
-The second level is a triforium where the organ resides and has interlaced arches.
+The second level is a triforium with interlaced arches.
 Some of the bays on this floor have cusped arches, which were designed by Gauthier de Varinfroy.
 Clerestory windows can be seen on this level with "Parisian" tracery and above, rib vaults.
 Later, the rib vaults were causing problems which Louis XI rebuilt under his supervision.